Delaware Water Quality at a Glance

 Practice Water Conservation

 Support Delaware’s water sustainability by implementing conservation measures and protecting source water quality.
-Reducing demand helps utilities maintain system reliability while minimizing treatment costs and environmental impacts on sensitive aquifer systems.
+Reducing demand helps utilities maintain system reliability while minimizing treatment costs and environmental impacts on the sensitive Columbia aquifer system that serves 90% of the state.

 Delaware Cities We Cover